BiAPoL/blog/rs_Intro_to_img_analysis_skimage.md

 To actually get to individual marked cells we need to perform connected components analysis, in which each seperate group of white pixels is marked as an individual entity.
 This is done by assigning a different grey value to each pixel and is easily handled with the measure submodule of scikit image.
-The result can then be plotted
+The result can then be plotted:

 ```python